bobnearents/messager-client/README.md

 # Messager

-#### ! great place to chat with friends, organize meetings, get a gaming group together, or simply share your ideas with the void.
+#### Message is a great place to chat with friends, organize meetings, get a gaming group together, or simply share your ideas with the void.
 [visit here!](http://messager.now.sh)

 ##### Each React component is stored at `/src/components/[ component_name ]`